cjloff/blog/src/blog/creating-a-post-code-lookup-with-vue.md

 <h2>Conclusion</h2>

-We have succesfully created a post code look up function within Vue.Js that utilizes several key vue features including:
+We have succesfully created a post code look up componentthat utilizes several key Vue.js features including:

 1) `v-model` to create two way binding for our address fields, postcode and selected address.
 2) `v-if` directive to conditionally show particular parts of our template.
-3) `v-for` directive for looping through our properties.
+3) `v-for` directive for looping through our address list.
-4) Setting up event listeners for `v-on:change` and `v-on:click` and calling custom functions.
+4) Setting up event listeners using `v-on:change` and `v-on:click` and calling custom functions.
 5) Using axios to return data from an api endpoint.
 6) Emitting custom events from child to parent.
 7) Creating a isolated component that can be imported onto different parent views.

+All code used in this tutorial can be found on this <a href="https://github.com/cjloff/vue-post-code-look-up" target="_blank">demo</a>.